qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 state after creation.
 This is provided for development testing and debugging.

 This would allow developers to:
-- Start the instance via the bastion host
 - Connect to the instance directly
 - Run tests on the instance manually, bypassing Jenkins